My word, we're really heading into geek territory here!

 If you are unsure, then it may be wise to double-check with the retailer or manufacturer first.

 The bottom line is most modern amplifiers and receivers will handle 8 ohms, and probably 6 ohm speakers with no problems.
+It may also happily run 4 ohm speaker, as long as you don't turn it up too loud.

 If you are planning to use speaker impedances below 6 ohms then you may want to double-check to make sure.